physicsd00d/SU-FARM/README.md

 * TODO: Remove GSL dependency if possible
 * TODO: Remove libkml and just write files in plain text
+* TODO: Make the setup.py file actually place the object files in build.
+Right now it compiles but the files dont go where i want them.
 * Please excuse any curse words in the source code.